chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Would you need sponsorship?
 > What is your current visa status?

-I already hold an Opportunity Card work permit, so I'm authorized to work in Germany without requiring sponsorship.
+I already have an Opportunity Card work permit, so I'm authorized to work in Germany without requiring sponsorship.

 > How long is your Opportunity Card valid for?